-Overall company materiality £14,825,310 (2022: £14,752,030).
+Overall company materiality £14,083,270 (2023: £14,825,310).
 How we determined it 1% of total assets Rationale for benchmark applied The Company is a not-for-profit whose main priority is to remit the cash received in respect of its assets so as to repay its liabilities.
 As such total assets is considered an appropriate benchmark.
-Where total assets is used, if the Company is a public interest entity, a rule of thumb of up to 1% can be applied.
-We have deemed this to be a public interest entity and have therefore applied 1% due to the fact the entity has listed debt.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% (2022: 75%) of overall materiality, amounting to £11,118,983 (2022: £11,064,023) for the company financial statements.
+Our performance materiality was 75% (2023: 75%) of overall materiality, amounting to £10,562,453 (2023: £11,118,983) for the company financial statements.